Skip to main content

 Health Plan Name*

-Name of the patient's health insurance plan.
+Name of the patient's primary health insurance plan.
 Examples include Medicare Part B, MediCal, Aetna POS, etc.

 Alpha Numeric (A/N)